Do you want to ensure your customers can understand how your software works?

 Why not try a screencast in addition to more traditional written content?
-Screencasts let you present information in a non-written way and it also lets you show off your company’s personality.
+Screencasts let you present information in an engaging way, and they also let you show off your company’s personality.

 While screencasts are a bit more work than a written how-to, they’re completely worth it.
-Your customers will be able to see and hear what’s happening and will know for sure the steps they need to take, as opposed to written documentation where you can’t visually cover every element.
+Your customers will be able to see and hear what’s happening, which will make it easier for them to follow every step.

 What you need:

 Once you have all of that, you can:

 - Edit your audio

 - Celebrate your amazing screencast